nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. User performs a search using `find` to filter contacts.
-2. User enters the `delete` command with an index from the filtered list.
+2. User enters the `delete` command with the contact’s index or unique full name from the filtered list.
 3. Application deletes the specified contact from the filtered list.
-4. Application displays a confirmation message.
+4. Application displays a confirmation message with the deleted contact's details.
      Use case ends.

 **Extensions**
 - 2a.
-User provides an invalid index or namenot in the filterest list.
+User provides an invalid index or name not in the filtered list.
   - 2a1.
 Application displays an error message: "Error: Contact not found."
       Use case ends.
 - 2b.
 User enters a name that is not unique in the address book.
   - 2b1.
 Application prompts the user to delete by index instead.
   - 2b2.
-User enters index of contact to delete
+User enters index of contact to delete.
       Use case resumes at step 2.

 ---